-Jira is an intuitive project management tool used by companies of all sizes for tracking tasks and managing workflow.
+Jira is one of the intuitive project management tools used by companies of all sizes for tracking tasks and managing workflow.
 When combined with Confluence, it can become even more beneficial for teamwork.
 You can both set and share tasks as well as work on these two tools mutually.
 And there are many more advantages to using Jira dashboards in Confluence.

 In this blog post, you’ll learn more about using Jira dashboards in Confluence and find some handy tricks to incorporate into your work.

 Using Jira and Confluence together allows you to get the best out of these two environments.
 You can set tasks, track them, and collaborate with your colleagues.
 These two tools in a bundle allow you to create a powerful and convenient workspace for your team.

 Jira has several macros that allow it to output tables, charts, and graphs.
 Use the Jira Issues macro to get the table with a list of Jira issues or produce a chart with the help of the Jira Chart macro.